 Your pLPFC will line these stimuli up in a queue, rather than trying to handle them simultaneously.

-But if this information comes too rapidly, it simply queues up the first two pieces of information and ignores the rest.
+And when new information comes too rapidly, the pLPFC simply queues up the first two pieces of information and ignores the rest.

 Humans are, in reality, serial taskers, not multitaskers.

-We don’t actually multitask so much as we attempt to multitask.
+We don’t actually multitask as much as we attempt to multitask.

 And we do this at great cost to our brain health and function.